The following 6 steps recap how to start an online work at home business that makes money:

 Step 3: Register Your Business

-But before you go looking for that place you must register your business (see Register your business) in conformity with your country’s or state’s laws.
+But before you go looking for that place you must register your business (see Register your business).
+This must be done in conformity with your country’s or state’s laws.
 To do this, you must choose an official business name and fill out the other details to make your business legal.

 Here are a few ideas to help you:

 • “By failing to prepare, you’re preparing to fail,” Benjamin Franklin warned.
 So, before even registering your business, YOU SHOULD HAVE A BUSINESS PLAN LAID OUT.
-This will help you sort out matters as your production costs, advertising costs, shipping costs, running expenses, taxes, web hosting fees, etc.
+This will help you sort out matters as your production costs, advertising costs, and shipping costs.Others are running expenses, taxes, web hosting fees, etc.

 • Ignorance is no excuse of the law.
-So, make yourself conversant with the business regulations in your country or state so that you don’t fall foul of the law when things get up and running.
-Many may not notice you in the beginning but all eyes will be on you when your name becomes a buzzword on the blogosphere.
+So, make yourself conversant with the business regulations in your country or state.
+This way you don’t fall foul of the law when things get up and running.
+Many may not notice you in the beginning.
+But all eyes will be on you when your name becomes a buzzword on the blogosphere.